aptos-labs/aptos-core/aptos-move/framework/aptos-stdlib/doc/ordered_map.md

 Splits the collection into two, such to leave <code>self</code> with <code>at</code> number of elements.
 Returns a newly allocated map containing the elements in the range [at, len).
-After the call, the original map will be left containing the elements [0, at) with its previous capacity unchanged.
+After the call, the original map will be left containing the elements [0, at).

 <pre><code><b>public</b> <b>fun</b> <a href="ordered_map.md#0x1_ordered_map_trim">trim</a>&lt;K, V&gt;(self: &<b>mut</b> <a href="ordered_map.md#0x1_ordered_map_OrderedMap">ordered_map::OrderedMap</a>&lt;K, V&gt;, at: u64): <a href="ordered_map.md#0x1_ordered_map_OrderedMap">ordered_map::OrderedMap</a>&lt;K, V&gt;